 Medical Research Foundation National PhD Training Programme in Antimicrobial Resistance Research

-Joining this training cohort will add value to your PhD studies by linking you with a UK-wide network of AMR PhD students and giving you access to:
+Joining this training cohort will add value to your PhD studies by linking you with a UK-wide network of AMR PhD students and giving you:

-- All expenses paid attendance at a one-week summer residential interdisciplinary training course led by AMR cross-council funded academics.
+- All expenses paid attendance at a one-week summer residential interdisciplinary training course (once during your PhD) led by AMR cross-council funded academics.

-- All expenses paid attendance at AMR conferences, to be held annually from 2018 to the end of your PhD.
+- Travel expenses to attend National PhD Training AMR conferences, to be held annually from 2018 to the end of your PhD.

-Applications are open to join this wider, national cohort of PhD students studying AMR.
-PhD students (in years 1 to 4 or part-time equivalent) who are registered at any UK university/institution researching AMR or AMR-related projects in any discipline (e.g. social sciences, arts, humanities, law and economics; life and biomedical sciences; clinical, dental and veterinary sciences; physical sciences and engineering).
+Applications will open in the spring of 2019 to join this wider, national cohort of PhD students studying AMR.
+PhD students (in years 1 to 4 or part-time equivalent) who are registered and studying at any UK university/institution researching AMR or AMR-related projects in any discipline (e.g. social sciences, arts, humanities, law and economics; life and biomedical sciences; clinical, dental and veterinary sciences; physical sciences and engineering).

-All eligible and successful applicants will be invited to join the National PhD Training Programme in AMR and attend a one-day AMR conference at the University of Bristol on Wednesday 15 August 2018.
+All eligible and successful applicants will be invited to join the National PhD Training Programme in AMR and attend a one-day AMR conference at the University of Bristol in August 2019.

-Up to 50 National Training cohort members will also be invited to attend an all-expenses paid residential training week (at the University of Bristol) from 12-17 August 2018 (including the conference on 15 August).
+Some National PhD Training cohort members will also be invited to attend an all-expenses paid residential training week (at the University of Bristol) from 12-16 August 2019 (including the conference which will take place that week).
 Further residential training weeks will be held in subsequent years for the remaining students.